CanExport SMEs - Applicant’s guide

 - trading houses and export brokers (unless for the agriculture and agri-food sector)

-However, we do not offer funding for projects that have a focus on recreational cannabis, even in jurisdictions where its use is legal.
+Funding is not offered for projects that have a focus on recreational cannabis, even in jurisdictions where its use is legal.
 This includes projects that focus on the cultivation or supply of recreational cannabis, as well as ancillary products related to its cultivation or use.
-Additionally, we do not provide funding for projects focusing on tobacco, vaping or any similar industries involving recreational substance inhalation.
+For projects focusing on medical cannabis, it is the applicant's responsibility to demonstrate how its products or services qualify as medical and how they comply with Government of Canada policies.

-2.3 Companies in the agriculture and agri-food sector
+2.4 Companies in the agriculture and agri-food sector

 Events covered by the Canada Pavilion Program are not eligible for CanExport SMEs funding.
 This is true even when AAFC is not providing financial support for participation in the Canada Pavilion Program.

-Eligible companies may request CanExport SMEs funding to participate in international trade shows outside of the Canada Pavilion Program only.
+Eligible companies may request CanExport SMEs funding to participate in international trade shows outside of the Canada Pavilion Program events only.

 3. How our funding works